neil-edelman/boxes/doc/readme.md

 ## Issues

 On a segmented memory model, `pool` probably won't work reliably, especially when one compiles with `C90`.

-`trie` hasn't been tested when `CHAR_BIT ≠ 8`, as it could be in `C90`.
+(Especially) `trie` hasn't been tested when `CHAR_BIT ≠ 8`, as it could be in `C90`.

 `C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
 If one's compiler does the very minimum, it probably won't be enough to differentiate all the private symbols.
 One may have to edit the code to abbreviate.

 ## Fixme